awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ecs.md

 1. Update your service with the updated task definition\.
 For more information, see [Updating a service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html)\.

 The console creates the task definition's json specification\.
-You can modify some of the settings, but not others\. for more information, expand the following section\.
+You can modify some of the settings, but not others\.
+For more information, expand the following section\.

 ### Task definition json<a name="getting-started-ecs-json"></a>